-In the reign of the Caliph Haroun Alraschid, there lived in Bagdad, a poor porter, named Hindbad.
+In the reign of the Caliph Haronn Alraschid, there lived in Bagdad, a poor porter, named Hindbad.
 One day, during the excessive heats of summer, he was carrying a heavy load from one extremity of the city to the other, and being much fatigued by the length of way he had come, and having much ground still to traverse, he arrived in a street where the pavement was sprinkled with rose-water; and a gentle breeze refreshed the air.
 Delighted with this situation, he placed his load on the ground, and took his station near a large mansion.
-The deficious scent of aloes and frankincense, which issued from the windows, and the smell of different sorts of viands, led him to suppose, that some grand feast was given there.
-To satisfy his curiosity, therefore, he approached some servants, who were standing, magnificently dressed, at the door, and inquired who was the master of that mansion, "What (replied the servant) are you an inhabitant in Bagdad, and do not know that this is the residence of Sindbad, the sailor, that tamous voyager, who has sailed over all the seas under the sun."
+The delicious scent of aloes and frankincense, which issued from the windows, and the smell of different sorts of viands, led him to suppose, that some grand feast was given there.
+To satisfy his curiosity, therefore, he approached some scrvants, who were standing, magnificently dressed, at the door, and inquired who was the master of that mansion.
+What (replied the servant) are you an inhabiquired who was the master of that mansion.

+"What (replied the servant) are you an inhabitant in Bagdad, and do not know that this is the residence of Sindbad, the sailor, that famous voyager, who has sailed over all the seas under the sun."
 The porter, who had heard of the immense riches of Sindbad, could not help comparing his situation with his own, which was so deplorable; and distressed by the reflection, he raised his eyes, and exclaimed with a loud voice, "Almighty Creator of all things, what has he done to obtain so happy a destiny, or I to merit one so rigorous?"
-In saying his, he struck the ground with his foot, as if entirely given up to despair.
+In saying this, he struck the ground with his foot, as if entirely given up to despair.
 He was still musing on his fate, when a servant came towards him from the house, and taking hold of his arm, said, "Come, follow me; my master, Sindbad, wishes to speak with you."